Monika Zgustová: Biography

 She studied comparative literature at the University of Illinois in the 1970s.
 Since the 1980s, she has lived in Barcelona.

 She is the translator of many major works of Czech fiction; she has translated more than fifty books from Czech and Russian into Spanish and Catalan, including works by Bohumil Hrabal, Jaroslav Hašek, Václav Havel, Jaroslav Seifert, Milan Kundera, Fyodor Dostoyevsky, Isaac Babel, Anna Akhmatova and Marina Tsvetaeva.

-She regularly writes articles and editorials for El País (Spain), La Vanguardia (Spain), The Nation (USA), and Lidové Noviny (Czech Republic).
+She regularly writes articles and editorials for El País (Spain), La Vanguardia (Spain), The Nation (USA), Lidové Noviny (Czech Republic) and CounterPunch (USA).

-Zgustova's most acclaimed books are Dressed for a Dance in the Snow (2020), named a Notable Translated Book of the Year by World Literature Today, an account of women's resilience in Stalin's forced labor camps, The Silent Woman (2005), a novel which encompasses three generations of Czechs, Russians and Americans, and Roses from Stalin (2015), a novel based on Stalin's daughter Svetlana's life story.
+Zgustova's most acclaimed books are Dressed for a Dance in the Snow (2020), named a Notable Translated Book of the Year by World Literature Today, an account of women's resilience in Stalin's forced labor camps, and The Silent Woman (2005), a finalist for Spain's Premio Nacional de Narrativa, which depicts a twentieth-century woman's life against a backdrop of war and political turmoil.

+Her most recent book, I'm Milena from Prague (2024), focuses on the life of Milena Jesenská, a journalist and translator associated with Franz Kafka, and explores her life, courage, and literary work.

-Zgustova has been praised internationally since 2005 and her works have been translated into ten languages.
+Zgustova has been praised internationally since 2005 and her works have been published in more than ten languages.
 She has received more than 10 awards and honors.